Daniel Hardcastle: Books

 Hardcastle began writing his first book, Fuck Yeah, Video Games: The Life & Extra Lives of a Professional Nerd, in 2017.
 On 4 June 2018, he started crowdfunding the book through the website Unbound.
 The book reached 100% of its target on the first day and 1000% by 11 June.
 Reaching a total of 1903% of its initial goal, the book is the most successful crowdfunded book in the United Kingdom.
 The foreword of the book was written by founder of Double Fine and game director Tim Schafer, and another a chapter was contributed by YouTuber Stuart Ashen.
 The book was released on 19 September 2019 and was a The Sunday Times best seller.

 On 26 September 2019, crowdfunding began for Hardcastle's second book, The Paradox Paradox, a science fiction novel which he described as "a bit Star Trek, a bit Doctor Who, and a bit fucked up."
 The book achieved its funding goal within 20 minutes.
+The eBook was released early for backers on 15 December 2024, which at the time was being labelled as a thank you for waiting five years for the story.
+However, Hardcastle later revealed it was due to the imminent bankruptcy of Unbound and the uncertainty of when the book would be available to readers, with the physical hard cover eventually releasing five months later on 17 April 2025.
+Unbound filed for bankruptcy, in January 2025, with an attempt made by the same founders to restructure the company as Boundless Publishing, but the company entered liquidation in August 2025.
+238 authors where affected by this, where they would not receive any of their remaining owed contracted payments for their books.
+Hardcastle made a video on the topic, explaining many management failures and a lack of communication, resulting in at least £40,000 in withheld revenue, unauthorised 85%-off sales, and misallocated funding for a paperback that Hardcastle wasn't told about.
+He stated that "we've lawyered up, both individually, and in groups of authors".

+Audio Stories

+On 28 February 2025, Hardcastle announced that he had written a short Doctor Who story for Volume 13 of the Big Finish Short Trips.
+Hardcastle's story, 'Rise of the Eukaryans', which features the Eleventh Doctor and is read by Laura Aikman, is one of six short stories in Short Trips Volume 13: Tales from the Vortex releasing on 30 April 2025.

 Personal life

 Hardcastle is married to Rebecca Maughan, an artist who illustrated Fuck Yeah, Video Games.

 Hardcastle's father, Steve "Dad³" Hardcastle, with whom he has regularly collaborated, started a YouTube channel in 2013; it has accumulated more than 300,000 subscribers and 23 million total views.
+He retired from making videos on 5 February 2024.

 Hardcastle studied astrophysics at the University of Leicester, but dropped out after the first year.